 Taxonomic classification of these three sub-species is based on differing physical characteristics.
 The main differences are that Koalas in the south are quite a bit larger than those in the north and they also have thicker, fluffier, often darker and sometimes brownish fur.
 They have most likely evolved or adapted in this way because the winters in the south are colder than in the north.
 The Koalas in between fall somewhere in between these two different sets of characteristics.
 The distribution of the three sub-species has not yet been defined but has been delineated by the state boundaries.

 More DNA research is showing that there are no clear boundaries for what, until now, have been considered to be different sub-species, but that there is a continuum from north to south.
 The most important thing is that Koalas across Australia need to be managed differently, according to their differing location needs.

 The meaning of the scientific name for the Koala: Phascolarctos cinereus.

-Of course we know now that Koalas are not bears, but in the days when the Koala was given its scientific name, around the time of European settlement just over 200 years ago, few people except the Aborigines (the native peoples of Australia), had ever seen a pouched animal (or marsupial).
+We know that Koalas are not bears, but when the Koala was given its scientific name (around the time of European settlement over 200 years ago) few people except Indigenous Australians had ever seen a pouched animal--or marsupial.
 The scientists who gave the Koala the scientific name we know it by today were from Europe and the closest mammals they could relate the Koala to at that time were bears.

 Marsupials are also known as metatherian mammals, and are one of three classifications of mammals.
 The others are the monotremes (the native Australian platypus and echidna are the only members of this group) and the eutherian, or placental, mammals to which all other mammals belong.